Everything You Need To Know About The White Pomeranian

 Kennel Club Recognition

-It is believed the White Pomeranian was first seen in the US as far back as 1892, but they weren’t officially recognized by the American Kennel Club until 1900.
+It is believed the White Pomeranian was first seen in the U.S. as far back as 1892, but they weren’t officially recognized by the American Kennel Club until 1900.
 This dog is also recognized by:

 • Australian National Kennel Club